zng-ui/zng/TODO/_current.md

     - Create property helper, only subscribes to touch move when gesture pending?
     - OR, a `GESTURES.register_gesture` or with a boxed trait.
     - OR, events that check `has_hooks` and `is_subscriber`.
+    - Setting a `on_touch_gesture` only in `when` still subscribes to the event always.
+        - Because we move the when resolver inside an event handler.
+        - Refactor `WidgetHandler` to signal when it is nil?

 * Implement gestures:
     - Double tap.